offensive-vk/Temp/README.md

 pnpm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
+Navigate to [http://localhost:5173](http://localhost:5173) with your browser to see the result.

+Click [here](https://github.com/offensive-vk/Temp/blob/master/STATS.md) to know about file sizes and statistics.

 ### Get in Touch 📬